Resources for those affected by the St. Louis school shooting

 Resources

-As a result from the shooting, St. Louis-area students, teachers and parents may feel their mental health start to be affected, but they don't have to go through this alone.
+As a result of the shooting, St. Louis-area students, teachers and parents may feel their mental health start to be affected, but they don't have to go through this alone.

 There are several free resources available for those struggling.